Getty Images is releasing an archive of 30,000 images on the African & Black Diaspora

 The Black History & Culture Collection consists of content exclusively owned by Getty Images.
 The agency maintains that the repository is by no means exhaustive, but that it is starting with these assets because it owns the rights and can therefore provide them free of charge.

 This excludes content from partners who make their photos available on the platform, but the agency expressed that the other component of this initiative is to fill the gaps in the imagery.
 It hopes that partners will join it in the endeavor.
-Those in possession of Black historical content and who wish to contribute can contact the agency.
+Those in possession of Black historical content and who wish to contribute can the agency.

 For those who wish to use the assets in a project, they can request to 500 images by filling out a request form.
 The content is free to use as as it is non-commercial, but once a project moves into the commercial realm (including and broadcasting fees), the images will need to be licensed.